ReneHeim/how-to-prepare-your-thesis/README.md

 # How to prepare your thesis?
-Templates and guidelines for planning and writing scientific theses, with examples for GIS and vegetation science.
-Includes IMRAD structure, research question and hypothesis development, data management, and best practices for students.

 ## Topic
 *TODO: Briefly justify the relevance of your topic (practical and scientific motivation).
 Think about the "why" behind their choice.*